Kuzay3t/Flower-Specie-Classification/README.md

-Iris Flower Classification using k-Nearest Neighbors (k-NN)
-By: Glory Bagai
-One-line Description: A supervised learning project that predicts the species of iris flowers based on their physical measurements using the k-Nearest Neighbors algorithm.

-About
-This project focuses on building a machine learning model to classify iris flowers into one of three species—setosa, versicolor, or virginica—based on their sepal and petal measurements.
-The dataset used is the famous Iris dataset, which contains labeled examples of flower measurements.
-We implemented the k-Nearest Neighbors (k-NN) classification algorithm to train and evaluate the model, achieving an accuracy of 97% on the test set.

-Time Spent
-Data Loading & Exploration: 1 hour

-Model Training & Evaluation: 2 hours

-Documentation & Fine-tuning: 1 hour

-Required Features and Optional Features
-Required Features (Input Variables)
-Sepal length (cm)

-Sepal width (cm)

-Petal length (cm)

-Petal width (cm)

-Optional Features (Hyperparameters for k-NN)
-Number of neighbors (n_neighbors) – Default: 5

-Distance metric (metric) – Default: Euclidean distance

-Weight function (weights) – Uniform or distance-based

-Notes
-The dataset is well-balanced, with 50 samples per class.

-No missing values or outliers were present, so minimal preprocessing was needed.

-The model performs exceptionally well with default hyperparameters.

-Link to Relevant Documentation
-Scikit-learn KNeighborsClassifier Documentation

-Iris Dataset Description

-Licenses
-Dataset: Public Domain (UCI Machine Learning Repository)

-Code: MIT License

-Inspiration
-Inspired by the classic machine learning problem introduced in Pattern Recognition and Machine Learning by Christopher Bishop.

-Scikit-learn Tutorial on k-NN

-What It Does
-This project:

-Loads the Iris dataset (sepal and petal measurements).

-Splits the data into training and test sets.

-Trains a k-Nearest Neighbors classifier to predict iris species.

-Evaluates model performance using accuracy metrics.

-How We Built It
-Data Loading & Preprocessing

-Used sklearn.datasets.load_iris() to load the dataset.

-Split the data into X_train, X_test, y_train, y_test using train_test_split().

-Model Training

-Initialized KNeighborsClassifier with n_neighbors=5.

-Fitted the model using model.fit(X_train, y_train).
+🌸 Iris Species Classification using K-Nearest Neighbors
+By:
+Glory Bagai

+📘 About
+This project is a machine learning classification task that predicts the species of an iris flower based on its physical measurements.
+By using the classic Iris dataset, we built a supervised learning model with the K-Nearest Neighbors (KNN) algorithm to classify the flower as either Setosa, Versicolor, or Virginica.
+The simplicity and interpretability of KNN made it an ideal choice for this beginner-friendly classification problem.

+⏱ Time Spent
+Total: Approximately 4–6 hours

+Data exploration & preprocessing: 1.5 hours

+Model building & training: 1 hour

+Evaluation & accuracy testing: 1 hour

+Documentation, polishing, and debugging: 1.5–2 hours

+🧰 Required Features
+Use of Scikit-learn’s KNeighborsClassifier

+Supervised learning approach

+Use of fit() and score() methods

+3-class classification for Setosa, Versicolor, and Virginica

+Evaluation of accuracy on test set

+Use of train-test split (80%-20%)

+💡 Optional Features (Implemented)
+Accuracy computation (~97%)

+Inline plotting for data exploration (e.g., matplotlib, seaborn)

+Commented code cells in Colab

+Code modularization into functions

+📝 Notes
+Dataset used: Iris Dataset from Scikit-learn's built-in datasets.

+The task is supervised learning, as the training data includes labeled examples.

+It is a multi-class classification problem (3 classes).

+Our model was able to achieve an accuracy of approximately 97% on unseen test data.

+🔗 Link to Relevant Documentation
+Scikit-learn - KNeighborsClassifier

+Iris Dataset Info (Wikipedia)

+Google Colab Documentation

+🪪 Licenses
+This project uses:

+MIT License – Open for use, modification, and distribution.
+View License

+🌟 Inspiration
+This project was inspired by the classic Iris flower classification task made famous by Ronald Fisher in 1936.
+🔗 Original Iris Dataset Overview

+⚙️ What It Does
+Predicts the species of an iris flower using physical measurements including:

+Sepal length

+Sepal width

+Petal length

+Petal width

+It applies the K-Nearest Neighbors algorithm to analyze training data and classify a new sample based on the most common label among its nearest neighbors.

+🛠 How We Built It
+Data Loading
+Used Scikit-learn’s load_iris() function.

+Data Preprocessing
+Split the dataset into training and testing sets using train_test_split().

+Model Building
+Instantiated KNeighborsClassifier with default parameters and trained using the fit() method.

 Evaluation

-Predicted test set labels using model.predict(X_test).

-Computed accuracy with model.score(X_test, y_test).
+Evaluated the model with the score() method and achieved ~97% accuracy.

+Visualization (Optional)
+Explored data patterns with Seaborn and Matplotlib plots.

-Challenges We Ran Into
+🧗 Challenges We Ran Into
-Choosing the right k value: Too small led to overfitting, too large led to underfitting.

-Feature scaling: Initially, features were not scaled, but since k-NN is distance-based, scaling improved performance.

-Interpretability: Understanding why certain neighbors were chosen required visualizing decision boundaries.
+Choosing the right value of k (number of neighbors) for optimal performance.

+Understanding how different features affect classification.

+Ensuring the model generalizes well without overfitting.

-Accomplishments We’re Proud Of
+🏆 Accomplishments We’re Proud Of
-Achieved 97% accuracy with minimal tuning.

-Successfully implemented a fundamental ML algorithm from scratch.
+Successfully implemented a model with 97% accuracy.

-Created a reproducible Colab notebook for easy experimentation.
+Gained hands-on experience in end-to-end machine learning workflow.

+Understood the intuition and working of KNN classification.

-What We Learned
+📚 What We Learned
-The importance of distance metrics in k-NN.

-How hyperparameter tuning affects model performance.

-The trade-off between model complexity and generalization.
+How to load and explore a standard dataset in Scikit-learn.

+The fundamentals of supervised learning and classification tasks.

+The workings of K-Nearest Neighbors and how predictions are made.

+Evaluation of ML models using test data.

-What’s Next
+🚀 What’s Next
-Experiment with other classification algorithms (e.g., SVM, Decision Trees).
+Experiment with other classification algorithms like SVM, Decision Trees, or Random Forests.

-Apply cross-validation for more robust model evaluation.
+Tune KNN parameters like number of neighbors (k) and distance metrics.

-Deploy the model as a simple web app using Flask or Streamlit.
+Build a simple web app to classify iris species in real-time using Streamlit or Flask.

-Try It Out!
-🔗 Open in Google Colab (Add your Colab link here)# Flower-Specie-Classification A supervised learning project that predicts the species of iris flowers based on their physical measurements using the k-Nearest Neighbors algorithm.